-Private equity sponsors may request simpler loan documentation than the LMA documents or request that their own versions of documents are used.
+Private equity sponsors may request simpler loan documentation than the LMA documents or request to use their own versions of documents.
 There are no other standard form agreements which apply to acquisition financing transactions.

 There are no requirements relating to the language used in documentation.
-Despite there being ten other official languages in South Africa, documents for acquisition finance transactions are drafted in English.
+Despite there being 11 official languages in South Africa, documents for acquisition finance transactions are drafted in English.

 It is customary for the legal counsel for the lenders to provide a legal opinion on the validity and enforceability of the senior finance documents, and if a security SPV structure is used (see 5.
 Security, on the capacity and authority of the security SPV).

 Legal counsel for the borrower – being, usually, the target company or a newco in the target group – will provide a legal opinion on the capacity and authority of the borrower and any other obligors to enter into the finance documents and any acquisition transaction documents.
 The senior lenders may also require a legal opinion from the local counsel for the target group on the legality and enforceability of the acquisition transaction documents.